Monday, July 30, 2018

 Irmos.
 You covered the vault of the sky with a roof, O Lord, and built the church; confirm me in your love, O summit of desires, support of the faithful and only clement Lord.

-Your abundant grace from God, O saint, acting wondrously, distributes higher blessings to all men.
-Therefore, O Raphael, give healing of soul and body to those who hasten to your protection.
+Your abundant power from God, O saint, acting wondrously, distributes higher blessings to all men.
+Wherefore, O Raphael, give healing of soul and body to those who hasten to your protection.

 Having contended lawfully for Christ, O martyrs, deliver us from every lawless act and the mischief of the enemy by your intercessions to the merciful God.

-As an illustrious throne and brilliant temple of the King of glory and the almighty God, all-pure Maiden, make my soul a vessel shining with the light of a pure life, so that I may be saved.
+As an illustrious throne and brilliant tabernacle of the Glorious King of all and the Pantocrator, wholly pure Maiden, make my soul a vessel of light and pure life, so that I may be saved.

-saints Raphael, Nicholas and Irene, preserve those who in faith run to you from all kinds of dangers and diseases.
+saints Raphael, Nicholas and Irene, preserve those who in faith have recourse to you from all kinds of dangers and diseases.

 Kathisma